jayc2111/esp-projects/README.md

 # esp-projects

-A collection of some projects for the ESP-8266 or ESP-32.
+A collection of some projects for the ESP-8266 (NodeMCU1.0) or ESP-32 (FireBeetle 2 ESP32-E).